labibaadinda/Encryptix/README.md

 # Encryptix - Machine Learning Internship Tasks

-This repository contains the tasks completed during my Machine Learning internship at [Company Name].
-The tasks involve applying machine learning techniques to various real-world problems, including data preprocessing, model development, training, evaluation, and results reporting.
+This repository contains the tasks completed during my Machine Learning internship at **Encryptix**.
+My name is **Labiba Adinda Zahwana**, and throughout this internship, I applied machine learning techniques to various real-world problems, including data preprocessing, model development, training, evaluation, and results reporting.
 Each task is organized in separate directories and documented accordingly.

 ## Table of Contents
 1. [Project Overview](#project-overview)